Difficulty

 Apply Painter's Tape

-If you're just learning how to paint stripes on a wall, remember that it is crucial to place the painter’s tape correctly.
+It’s important to place painter's tape correctly to create precise stripes.
 Carefully apply your painter's tape along the outside edge of each pencil mark.
-Press down firmly on the inner edges of the tape to create crisp, clean lines for your striped accent wall.
+Press down firmly on the inner edges of the tape to create crisp, clean lines.

 Paint the Base Color